Defend free speech and individual liberty online.

 “Manipulating Google search engine results by saying some ridiculous things is not easily done,” said SEO consultant Lukasz Zelezny, and explained that Google's secret search sauce includes many more ingredients than simply keywords and news stories.

 However, many are eager to embrace and advance the theory.
-Thus one of Johnson's political opponents posted a combo of screenshots on of the search query “Boris Johnson model” that were, according to him, taken an hour apart.
-The search performed later apparently no longer returned the unpleasant results leading to the stories about Johnson's alleged secret relationship – so the conclusion is that he must indeed be “gaming the Google system.”
+Thus one of Johnson’s political opponents posted a combo of screenshots on Twitter of the search query “Boris Johnson model” that were, according to him, taken an hour apart.
+The search performed later apparently no longer returned the unpleasant results leading to the stories about Johnson’s alleged secret relationship – so the conclusion is that he must indeed be “gaming the Google system.”

 In any case, if you're a detractor of Boris Johnson, the Wired story is a win-win (and btw, it's also now the top result when you search for “Boris Johnson model”).
 The report paints the prime minister as either an unreliable erratic oddball or a mustache-twirling digital villain – take your pick.

-If you're tired of censorship, cancel culture, and the erosion of civil liberties subscribe to Reclaim The Net.
+If you're tired of censorship and dystopian threats against civil liberties, subscribe to Reclaim The Net.

 Defend free speech and individual liberty online.
+Push back against Big Tech and media gatekeepers.
+Subscribe to Reclaim The Net.

 Share